Configuring SSO Login

 To get started, you need an OpenID Connect Identity Provider (IdP) to handle the sign-in process and provide your users’ credentials to Panaya.

-The only information required by Panaya is the user’s email.
+The only information Panaya requires is the user’s email.

-When users authenticate themselves through your IdP, their account details are handled by the IdP.
-Panaya does not store any passwords.
+When users authenticate themselves through your IDP, the IDP handles their account details.
+Panaya does not store passwords.

-To configure your OpenID Connect SSO you need:
+To configure your OpenID Connect SSO, you need the following -

 • The client ID